-Certified and experienced as a Field Training Officer or DCJS Law Enforcement Instructor;
+Currently certified and experienced as a Field Training Officer or DCJS Law Enforcement Instructor;

 Experience in community-oriented policing; and

-The current salary for police officers upon graduation from academy training is in the lower 50,000s.
+The current salary for police officers upon graduation from academy training is in the upper 50,000s.
 Lateral officers may be eligible for a higher pay rate upon hire; this is reviewed on a case-by-case basis and is commensurate with experience, training and education.

 As openings occur, the initial steps of the hiring process include a successful review of the application/Personal History Statement, and an assessment of body art/piercings.
 The best qualified candidates will be invited to an oral interview panel.
 Post Conditional Offer requirements include an in-depth background investigation including recent polygraph; and satisfactory completion of a medical examination and a psychological assessment.

 All lateral officers will be required to complete a one-year probationary period.
 Mason offers a comprehensive and attractive state benefits plan, including a tuition benefit.
 Lateral officers may be eligible to continue in their existing retirement plan or begin a new retirement plan under the Virginia Retirement System/Virginia Law Officers' Retirement System.